simonjellvert/nercia_e-commerse/README.md

 ### Payment created in Stripe when invoice
 The card payment is successfull and works correctly, allthough I have a bug with payments created in Stripe as soon as the user enters the checkout page.
 Since the user is able to choose to pay with invoice I would like the payment to be connected to Stripe by an event listener when the user choose card payment.

+### Google Analytics
+To track users interactions with the webpage

+### Facebook pixels
+To track the users activity on the page and learn how to target those visitors on social media platforms.

 ---